 With a generous donation from Wing Yip and Brothers (Holdings) Ltd, Churchill College has established the Wing Yip China Scholarships/Grants to support students from and to China.
 The Wing Yip China Scholarships have helped to increase the number of Chinese-speaking students in the College, which provides good opportunities for students of Chinese Studies to speak Chinese to native Chinese students.
 The Wing Yip Chinese Studies Fund helps undergraduate AMES students travel to China as part of their studies.

 Read about studying AMES at Churchill from some of our students.

-You are welcome to apply to AMES with A Levels or IB Higher Levels in any subject.
+You are welcome to apply to AMES with A Levels / IB Higher Levels in any subject.
 In assessing your application, we will be looking for evidence of an intelligent and enquiring mind, as well as perseverance and commitment.
-We welcome applicants who plan to take a gap year, and the College has been able to help gap-year students find opportunities of teaching English in China during the Gap Year.
+We welcome applicants who plan to take a gap year, and the College has been able to help gap-year students find opportunities of teaching English in China, for example.

 Cambridge University uses a system of common format written assessments, specifically tailored to each subject.
 These give us valuable additional evidence of your academic ability, knowledge base, and potential to succeed at Cambridge.
 For more information about written assessments in this subject, click on: